 Anne Arundel seeks to help immigration effort

-Anne Arundel County could become the third Maryland jurisdiction to partner with the federal government in enforcing immigration laws, as the Trump administration pushes a crackdown on immigrants who are in the country illegally.
-County Executive Steve Schuh applied two weeks ago to join a U.S. Immigration and Customs Enforcement program that trains local law enforcement officers in federal immigration law so they can help find and report undocumented immigrants.
+Anne Arundel County could become the third Maryland jurisdiction to join with the federal government in enforcing immigration laws, as the Trump administration pushes a crackdown on people who are in the country illegally.
+County Executive Steve Schuh has applied to a U.S. Immigration and Customs Enforcement program that trains local law enforcement officers in federal immigration law so they can help find and report undocumented immigrants.

 Add your comments below